nycmeshnet/docs/content/nodes/supernode4.md

 aliases: [/networking/supernode4/]
 ---

-The new [Supernode 4](https://nycmesh.net/map/?s=1348) is located at St. Francis School for the Deaf.
+⚠️ Supernode 2 is no longer active.
+[Supernode 4](https://nycmesh.net/map/?s=1348) was located at St. Francis School for the Deaf.

 ## Location